Check here for admin-specific info!

 This page contains information that is especially relevant to administrators, but may not be applicable to students.
 For similar information about the instructor app, see What's new for admins in Blackboard Instructor.

-The Windows version of the Blackboard app will be removed from the Microsoft Store and no longer supported on December 31st, 2019.
-Please instruct users to install the iOS or Android app.
+The Windows version of the Blackboard app was removed from the Microsoft Store and no longer supported after December 31, 2019.
+The iOS and Android versions of the app remain fully supported.

 Windows app EOL details (available in English, Spanish, and Portuguese only)